jonesdeveloperchung-pixel/MyChatDev/README.md

 ### System Parameters

-System-wide parameters (e.g., Ollama host, iteration limits, sandbox settings) are managed via the `config` sub-command.
+System-wide parameters (e.g., Ollama host, iteration limits, sandbox settings) are managed via the `config` sub-command (CLI) or the Global Settings screen (Web UI).
 These settings are stored in `~/.coopllm/config.yaml`.

 *   **Showing Current Configuration:** To view the active system configuration:
     ```bash